 Driving need not be a chore like it is for many of us, rather it can be a brilliant way to explore a country at your own speed, driving through the landscapes and enjoying the sights en route.
-So if you’ve got a set of wheels and you love cars, if they captivate you into wanting to take a road trip, then why not make a trip to explore the top car museums from around the world.
+So if you’ve got a set of wheels and you love cars, if they captivate you into wanting to take a road trip, then why not take a trip to explore the top car museums from around the world.
 Although museums can be dull and boring, museums with cars in them are a lot more attractive and there is a museum out there for everyone, but which would you most like to visit?

 Here’s our list of the top museums from around the world, which we believe will soon have you a need for speed, if you don’t already that is:

-1. Porsche museum, Stuttgart, Germany If you fancy encountering a close up experience with some legendary racing and sports cars, then why not take a trip to the Porsche museum, Germany.
+1. Porsche Museum, Stuttgart, Germany If you fancy encountering a close-up experience with some legendary racing and sports cars, then why not take a trip to the Porsche Museum, Germany.
 Housed in a striking modern building, with more than 80 vehicles, you’ll be taken on a journey right through from the early years of Porsche all the way through to the present day.

-Twice as big as Ferrari’s, the Porsche museum opened in 2009 and cost an incredible £100 million.
-Within the museum, a large area is dedicated to temporary exhibit space, which does of course vary over time.
+Twice as big as Ferrari’s, the Porsche Museum opened in 2009 and cost an incredible £100 million.
+Within the museum, a large area is dedicated to temporary exhibit space, which does, of course, vary over time.
 As Porsche celebrates a massive 70 years of the Porsche sports car this year, it has devoted a special exhibition to the anniversary at the Porsche Pavillon, Autostadt, up until early January 2019.

 Aiming to highlight Porsche’s outstanding developments over the past seven decades, the 70-year-old 356 number one Roadster will be the first thing that catches visitors attention, as well as making Porsche one of the few manufacturers to have the original first vehicle ever built by the brand in its possession.